Natural Health Products

 What else should I be aware of?

-Side effects most often reported are gas, bloating, heartburn, burning sensation, oral numbness, diarrhea, constipation, and nausea.
+Few side effects are linked to ginger when it is taken in small doses.
+Side effects most often reported are gas, bloating, heartburn, burning sensation and oral numbness.
 These effects are most often associated with powdered ginger.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.